How is this Christmas shaping up for you? Perhaps it’s close to your pre-pandemic normal. And is that the good news or the bad news?

 4. Enjoy your family.

 December is a challenging month for my wife, Lori.
 She wonders why a pastor’s wife is required to redecorate her house, buy a present for everyone she knows, host multiple parties, go to dozens of events, and oh yes, communicate with everyone you’ve ever known.
 No wonder there is more stress in our house in December.
+The pandemic Christmas was a gift to those who need less Christmas-obligation.

 I’ve learned to ease the expectations she feels.
 I try, as much as possible, to let her choose what she can handle.
 Then I enjoy whatever gets decorated or baked or wrapped.